bluerobotics/bluerobotics.github.io/lumen/index.md

 # Introduction

 The _Lumen_ Light is a sealed LED light which can supply up to 1500 lumens at depths of up to 300 meters.
 The *Lumen* Light can be smoothly dimmed with a servo PWM signal or simply turned on/off with a switch.
-Up to six lights can be daisy-chained together to be controlled with a single signal, requiring only one penetration into a watertight enclosure.
+Up to six lights can be daisy-chained together and controlled with a single signal, requiring only one penetration into a watertight enclosure.

 ## Quick Start (on/off with no PWM signal source)